antonlindstrom/carpenter/README.md

     make test

-Unfortunately the tests are very uncomplete at the moment.
+Unfortunately the tests are very incomplete at the moment.

 ## Licence